seth-git/atomicglobalmin/readme.txt

 Also when using the -i option, the program has a method for periodically merging the separate lists of best structures into one master list.
 For example, if my energy files directory were called energyFiles, the program will create a sub directory called bestSavedStructures and will copy structures from the bestSavedStructures directory in each of the Run1, Run2, etc. directories.
 This method also creates a master ouput and resume file.
 The method is run when ever you restart the run, and when the run completely finishes.
 You may also run the method manually by typing "./helper -u YourInputFile.inp".

 When using the -i option and you must resume an unfinished run, do not change the input file to a resume file.
 Since each population member has its own resume file, the program is smart enough to find each of these resume files and restart the run.
 While the ./helper -u method does create a master resume file, this is only used to store the list of best structures and/or create an optimization file.

-C. Telling your quantum chemistry package where the scratch directory is located

-The scratch directory is specified on line 5 of your input file.
-If using Gaussian, the pso program tells Gaussian where to put scratch files using the command "export GAUSS_SCRDIR = your_scratch_directory".
-If you need to modify this command, or change it for another quantum chemistry package, it's listed in the energy.cc file in the two init functions.

 IV.
 Other useful tips